telerik/fiddler-everywhere-docs/capture-traffic/trust-certificate-configuration.md

 # Trust Root Certificate

-This article provides additional information about the options for installing the Fiddler Everywhere root trust certificate in your operating system.
+This article provides additional information about the options for installing the Fiddler Everywhere root CA (certificate authority) in your operating system.
 The proper certificate enablement is a crucial step when using Fiddler to [capture secure system traffic]({%slug capture-traffic-get-started%}#system-capturing).
-Note that the certificate installation is not mandatory if you choose the [preconfigured browser capturing]({%slug capture-traffic-get-started%}#preconfigured-browser-capturing) option.
+Note that the CA installation is not mandatory if you choose to use the [preconfigured browser]({%slug capture-traffic-get-started%}#preconfigured-browser-capturing) option or the [preconfigured terminal]({%slug fiddler-terminal-explicit%}) option.

-## Install & Trust the Root Certificate (Settings)
+## Install & Trust the Root Certificate Authority (Settings)

 Fiddler Everywhere provides the option to manually go through the certificate installation and enable the HTTPS system traffic capture.